 An admission decision is valid only for the academic term in which it is granted.

 The minimum requirements to the Faculty of Graduate Studies are outlined below.
 Applicants are reminded that individual graduate programs may impose additional admission requirements.

 To be considered for admission, applicants must present the following minimum requirements:

-- A four-year baccalaureate degree from Concordia University of Edmonton or its equivalent from a recognized institution.
+- A four-year baccalaureate degree or a combination of a three-year baccalaureate degree followed by a baccalaureate or graduate degree requiring the former degree from Concordia University of Edmonton [Approved by the Faculty of Graduate Studies Faculty Council on November 24th, 2017] or its equivalent from a recognized institution.
 Individual graduate programs may recommend applicants as qualifying/probationary students (e.g., those with three-year degrees).

 - An admission grade point average (AGPA) of 3.0 (on Concordia University of Edmonton’s 4-point scale) or equivalent on the most recent 60 credits of undergraduate (or graduate) study.
 The AGPA is calculated using the most recently attempted credits, including failing marks.
 Normally, courses completed in the spring and summer session immediately preceding the term of admission are not calculated in the AGPA.

 - Demonstrated fulfilment of the English Language Requirement, section C.

 Applicants must be recommended for admission to the Faculty of Graduate Studies by the Program Appeal Committee (MPC) of the graduate program to which they are seeking admission.